Montana/prowl-aws-docs/README.md

 aws_secret_access_key = prowl_access_key
 region=us-west-1</pre>

-Remember to becareful with the JSON, and make sure your commas are in the right place!, now let's try and deploy again
+Remember to becareful with the JSON, and make sure your commas are in the right place.
+Now let's try and deploy again

 <pre>zappa deploy dev</pre>